 How else would a child who's been in our care since she was 10 days old remain in limbo until she's 17 months, despite our immediate desire to adopt her and the complete absence of anyone contesting it?
 That's how long it took "The System" to run through its own regulatory and administrative machinations without any outside influences.

-That was frustrating for us - two proactive (i.e., extraordinarily annoying) parents who read the DCFS employee handbook and cited it to social workers, who checked in regularly for updates, who elevated issues up the chain of command as needed, and who once warned a social worker that we would "rain fire on DCFS" if anyone tried to remove our child in an attempt to rectify an administrative error they had made a few months prior.
+That was frustrating for us - two proactive (i.e., extraordinarily annoying) parents who read the DCFS employee handbook and cited it to social workers, who checked in regularly for updates, who elevated issues up the chain of command as needed, and who once warned a social worker that one particular blonde-haired mum would "rain fire on DCFS" if anyone tried to remove Darwin in an attempt to rectify an administrative error they had made a few months prior.

 But today, we celebrate.